The Colby Echo: Circulation and Distribution

 The Colby Echo is published every Wednesday that the College is in session, with 1,300 copies printed each week.
 A full year subscription costs $60.
 The paper is available at many locations throughout campus, including the three dining halls, the Street in Miller Library, Pulver Pavilion, the Diamond building, the alumni center, the admissions building and the athletic center.
 The Colby Echo is also distributed to several businesses in Waterville, including Jokas’ Discount Beverages, Jorgenson’s Café and the Railroad Square Cinema.

-Content

-SECTIONS

-The Echo is organized into seven sections: